bsummersgb/100-days-of-code/log.md

 **Thoughts:** Feeling happy that I finally cracked the documentation just by searching for the 'opensearch' property.
 I still don't think the docs are user-friendly though.
 Now just to figure out how to use a loop to iterate through the data and populate my unordered list.

+### Day 9: January 12, 2017

+**Today's Progress:** Spent a lot of time delving into the jQuery ajax function and learnt about the templating engine Mustache.js.
+Also figured out how to display the data in an unordered list as individual list items with a for loop.

+**Thoughts:** A big victory today once I figured out how to correctly implement a for loop to iterate through the API data.
+Mustache.js is also super interesting and avoids messily constructed strings of html and variables in my JavaScript code.
+I just need to figure out how to grab the url for each list-item and place it in the <a> tag's href value.